bobhamelers/BobHamelers-FinalProject-CountryInfo/README.md

 ### Copyright Statement
 This document is a public domain release.
 See for more information the LICENSE file in this repository.

+### Install
+To install this app, download the hole project folder.
+A user needs Xcode with simulator or Xcode with an Apple device.
+Start "CountryInfo.xcworkspace" instead of "CountryInfo.xcodeproj" .

+#### Essential External Components
+This app uses two external components, which are essential for this app to work.

+First, the data in this app is from a data source: [Data](https://restcountries.eu) .
+The app will ask for data in the "CountryInfoController.swift"

+Second, this app has a connection with Firebase to store account settings and information (lists) of a user: [Firebase](https://firebase.google.com) .
+The app will connect to Firebase with the "Podfile(.lock)", "GoogleService-Info.plist" and settings in the "AppDelegate.swift" .
+In almost every .swift file Firebase is used.
+You don't have to download something from Firebase to let this app work in Xcode, everything is already installed.

+#### Essential External Images and Files
+1. The "Gif.swift" file is downloaded by Bob Hamelers from [data](https://github.com/bahlo/SwiftGif/blob/master/SwiftGifCommon/UIImage%2BGif.swift) and is created by Arne Bahlo on 07.06.14.
+2. The "world.gif" file is downloaded by Bob Hamelers from [data](https://giphy.com/gifs/gif-artists-world-map-r0vv4zXdq24rS) and is created by [site](http://manashsubhaditya.blogspot.nl/p/world-atlas-and-geogrphy.html) .
+3. The "world.png" file is downloaded by Bob Hamelers from [data](https://www.usnews.com/opinion/blogs/world-report) and is created by [site](usnews.com) .
+4. The "worldSecond.png" file is mutated by Bob Hamelers and is a changed version of "world.png".
+5. The "worldNight.jpeg" file is downloaded by Bob Hamelers from [data](http://cdn.osxdaily.com/wp-content/uploads/2012/12/earth-at-night-europe-africa.jpeg) and is created by Apple.
+6. The AppIcon in "Assets.xcassets"-->"Appicon.appiconset" is a mutated version by Bob Hamelers from "world.png"
+7. The Tab Icons from the "Tab Bar Controller" in "Assets.xcassets"-->"star.imageset" and "Assets.xcassets"-->"earth-usa.imageset" are downloaded by Bob Hamelers from [data](http://www.iconbeast.com/free/) .

+### Purpose
+The purpose of this app is to give a user information about countries (for example: languages, currencies, regional blocs, flag, map etc.) .
+Next to that, a user can make lists with countries.
+Therefor he or she has to sign up/login to store this lists on a database.
+This app is usefull for every traveler, international worker and person that needs country information for his or her work/study.

+#### About
+The information and selection of countries comes from an [API](https://restcountries.eu) .
+The developer of this app, Bob Hamelers, is not responsible for choices of countries and associated data.
+Political sensitivities are not attributable to the developer of this app, Bob Hamelers.
+Bob Hamelers does not guarantee any errors, bugs or other technical implications and cannot guarantee that the app will work at all times and at all places.

+### Functionality and Working
+See the REPORT file.

 ## Proposal
+See the DESIGN file for extensive information.

 ### Summary
 This is an app that provides a lot of information about a specific country in a short easy way with an API.